vRP-Server/aj-inventory/README.md

 # aj-inventory

+* if you used qb-inventory before switching to this you dont need the SQL
 * Make sure to rename qb-inventory to aj-inventory in qb-shops fxmanifest.lua or it may not work

 ## IMPORTANT